 You are allowed to "roll over" a distribution, i.e., transfer your assets from one Traditional IRA to another, without any tax liability.
 Rollovers between Traditional IRAs may be made once every 12 months and must be accomplished within 60 days after the distribution.
 Under certain conditions, you may roll over (tax-free) all or a portion of a distribution received from a qualified plan or tax-sheltered annuity in which you participate or in which your deceased spouse participated.
 In addition, you may also make a rollover contribution to your Traditional IRA from a qualified deferred compensation arrangement.
 Amounts from a Roth IRA may not be rolled over into a Traditional IRA.
-If you have a 401(k), Roth 401(k) or Roth 403(b) and you wish to rollover the assets into an IRA you must roll any designated Roth assets, or after tax assets, to a Roth IRA and roll the remaining plan assets to a Traditional IRA.
-In the event of your death, the designated beneficiary of your 401K Plan may have the opportunity to rollover proceeds from that Plan into a Beneficiary IRA account.
 In general, strict limitations apply to rollovers, and you should seek competent advice in order to comply with all of the rules governing rollovers.